billwear/maas-rad/originals/machines-snap-2-7-ui-2731.md

 <h2 id="heading--machine-life-cycle">Machine life-cycle</h2>

 One of the most important things to understand about machines is their life-cycle.
-Machines can be disovered or added, commissioned by MAAS, acquired, deployed, released, marked broken, tested, put into rescue mode, and deleted.
+Machines can be discovered or added, commissioned by MAAS, acquired, deployed, released, marked broken, tested, put into rescue mode, and deleted.
 In addition, pools, zones, and tags can be set for machines.

 All of these states and actions represent the possible life-cycle of a machine.
 This life-cycle isn't strict or linear -- it depends on how you use a machine -- but it's useful to give a general overview of how machines tend to change states.
 In the discussion that follows, states and actions are shown in **bold** type.